Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 Topical turmeric, vitamin C, azelaic acid, and niacinamide are considered safe during pregnancy by medical professionals.

-Avoid retinoids, hydroquinone over 2%, high-dose salicylic acid, and chemical sunscreens.
-When in doubt, always consult your OB-GYN.
+Avoid retinoids, hydroquinone, high-dose salicylic acid, and chemical sunscreens.
+When in doubt, consult your OB-GYN.

 Why Pregnancy Changes Your Skincare Needs

 Pregnancy shifts your body's chemistry in big ways.
 Hormones increase blood flow, oil production, and pigment activity.
-These changes often cause new skin problems like melasma, acne, and dark spots.
+These changes often cause melasma, acne, and dark spots.

-The problem is that many skincare ingredients aren't safe during pregnancy.
+The problem is that many skincare ingredients are not safe during pregnancy.
 Some cross into the placenta.
 Others absorb into your blood at levels that could affect your baby.

 Your skin also becomes more sensitive during pregnancy.
-Products you used before may now irritate your skin.
+Products you used before may now cause irritation.
 This is why gentle, pregnancy-safe formulas matter.

 The Turmeric Science

 Why turmeric is pregnancy-safe: Curcumin, the active part of turmeric, works on the skin surface.
-It doesn't absorb into your blood in large amounts.
-It may help regulate the enzyme that makes melanin right where it's applied.
+It does not absorb into your blood in large amounts.
+It may help regulate the enzyme that makes melanin right where it is applied.

 Studies show topical curcumin stays on the skin.
 This makes it a gentle option instead of hydroquinone for pregnancy dark spots.